AI agents, applied

 # CLI only: curl -fsSL https://github.com/aaif-goose/goose/releases/download/stable/download_cli.sh | bash

-It works with many model providers, and notably will ride an existing Claude / ChatGPT / Gemini subscription through the Agent Client Protocol rather than demanding a metered API key.
-ACP runs both ways: Goose can also back an ACP-speaking editor like Zed or JetBrains.
+It works with many model providers, and notably will ride an existing Claude / ChatGPT / Gemini subscription through the Agent Client Protocol rather than via metered API key.
+The ACP runs both ways: Goose can also back an ACP-speaking editor like Zed or JetBrains.

-Extensibility seems reasonable It supports many 70+ MCP servers.
-That is how it supports agentskills.io, in fact — it discovers SKILL.md skills out of the box through the built-in Summon extension (enabled by default), reading them from ~/.agents/skills/ globally and .agents/skills/ per project, with backward-compatible discovery of .claude/skills/ and friends
+Skills are supported through the built-in Summon extension, reading them from ~/.agents/skills/ globally and .agents/skills/ per project, with backward-compatible discovery of .claude/skills/ and friends.

-It also supports Goose-specific format,recipes, that package a prompt, parameters, tools, and extensions into a one-click shareable workflow, with subrecipes for fanning work out across subagents.
+It also supports a Goose-specific format, recipes, that package a prompt, parameters, tools, and extensions into a one-click shareable workflow, with subrecipes for fanning work out across subagents. 🚧TODO🚧: I am unclear on the difference between a recipe and a skill.

-As part of the hacker aesthetic, the docs scatter the pitch across many pages; the Goose Janitor write-up might be the starting point.
-Its coding-agent face is documented next door.
+As part of its hacker aesthetic, the docs diffuse the pitch across many pages; the Goose Janitor write-up might be a good central depot.

 3.3 Open WebUI